cnchenpu/sys-net-admin/firewall.md

 ```

 ## service
-Firewall services are predefined rules (```/usr/lib/firewalld/services/```) that cover all necessary settings to allow incoming traffic for a specific service and they apply within a zone.
+Firewall services are predefined rules that cover all necessary settings to allow incoming traffic for a specific service and they apply within a zone.
+The configuration files for the default supported services are located at ```/usr/lib/firewalld/services``` and user-created service files would be in ```/etc/firewalld/services```.
 Services use one or more ports or addresses for network communication.
 Firewalls filter communication based on ports.
 To allow network traffic for a service, its ports must be open. firewalld blocks all traffic on ports that are not explicitly set as open.
 Some zones, such as trusted, allow all traffic by default.

 ### get all services